-The HP EliteOne 800 G4 AiO Healthcare Edition
+The HP EliteOne 800 G6 All-in-One Touch PC

 is designed to streamline the process of medical professionals and elevate patient care.
-Sanitize this PC with germicidal wipes, log in with biometric authentication, enable video chats with dual-facing cameras, and protect sensitive patient information with integrated security protocols.
+Sanitize this PC with germicidal wipes and protect sensitive patient information with integrated security protocols.

 2. Creative professionals

-Lose yourself in your work with the stunning, micro-edge curved design of the HP ENVY 34-inch curved PC monitor
+Lose yourself in your work with the stunning, micro-edge curved design of the HP Z34c G3 WQHD Curved Display

 .
 The color contrast and incredible resolution will bring your work to life, and exceptional built-in speakers ensure a listening experience worthy of the opera house.